Reported virus issues at Ohio St raise specter of CFP delay

 The Big Ten initially canceled the fall football season in August, only to reverse course in September.
 The conference kicked off in late October but left no room in the nine-week schedule for makeup games.

 The Buckeyes had three games called off, two for COVID-19 issues with their opponents and one due to their own problems.
-Ohio State played its final regular-season game and the Big Ten championship game missing more than 20 players.
+Ohio State played its final regular-season game and the Big Ten championship game missing more than 20 players for each.
 Coach Ryan Day tested positive and was not with the team for its game against Michigan State on Dec.
 5.

 The Buckeyes made the playoff after playing only six games and with the Big Ten changing the minimum number of games needed to qualify for the championship.